eliaskousk/parallella-riscv/README.md

 [Contributors](#contributors)

-## Current status at the end of GSoC 2016
+## Project status at the end of GSoC 2016

 Now that Google Summer of Code 2016 is approaching its end, the current status of the project is reported here, split on what was completed and what wasn't due to reasons that were out of our immediate control.
 The numbers correspond to the [original proposal](doc/fossi.parallela.risc-v.proposal.pdf)'s milestones.

+My mentors and I agreed that it's best to keep this repository intact instead of performing a difficult merge with [Parallella Open Hardware](https://github.com/parallella/oh) repo since the work here contins intagration among many different components, some of them residing on git submodules.
+This might happen in the future, along with a merge to a suitable RISC-V repo in order to more officially make Parallella a first class FPGA board target for RISC-V cores.

 ### Completed milestones (4.5 out of 6)